Can invoice finance help late payments.

 Invoice finance comprises products including invoice discounting, factoring and spot factoring and can help B2B businesses deal with late payments by providing them with a portion of the money, usually up to 90%, of what they are owed.
 When the debtor has paid, the factoring company will release the rest of the funds, minus their fee.

-Here are three solutions which invoice finance can help late payments for your business.
+Three solutions which invoice finance can help late payments for your business.

 - Invoice discounting – This provides you with the money that you need financed against your invoices but it allows you the control and flexibility to continue to deal with your clients when chasing payments.
 For larger companies, in particular, this can be beneficial as they may not want to advertise that they are factoring their invoices and they are likely to want to keep up their current levels of customer service.
 For more information regarding invoice discounting, visit our invoice discounting page.